jnk0le/AVR-UART-lib/README.md

 The application code should call cts_isr_handlers from interrupts corresponding to used pins. (see example(flow control).c) If CTS line goes high during transmission, only one additional byte can be transmitted. (due to 2 level transmit register)

-For proper operation of hardware RTS, USART_EXTEND_RX_BUFFER have to be designed.
+For proper operation of hardware RTS, USART_EXTEND_RX_BUFFER have to be defined.

 Software RTS is not implemented at the moment.